peeanoSJSU/peeano/README.md

 ### React Frontend
 Go to > peeano-frontend
-- run 'npm start' to view react project
+- run `npm start` to view react project

 ### Node/Express/MongoDB Backend
 Go to > peeano-backend
-- run 'nodemon server' to start node server
+- run `nodemon server` to start node server
+Note: Backend is not complete (as in mongoDB is local, not in the cloud yet.)

 #